 Whole Life Insurance

-If you look at the above graph and compare the blue line (the cost of life insurance on a yearly basis) with the white line (permanent insurance, premiums level for life), you’ll see that in the early years, the whole life premiums far exceed the actual cost of insurance – the company is taking in premiums far higher than they need.
-But look at the right side.
+In the early years, the whole life premiums far exceed the actual cost of insurance – the company is taking in premiums far higher than they need.
 As we get older, the costs of life insurance on a yearly basis will actually exceed the premiums you would be paying with permanent life insurance.
 In those years the company is taking in less money than they are paying out in costs and claims.
 No company can run a sustainable business where they are planning to pay out more in costs than they take in in sales.
 So what gives?

 The answer lies in the early years of the policy.
 In the early years you’ll notice that the premiums are actually far higher than the company’s costs.
 Unlike most products we buy, life insurance companies don’t take that additional premium and put it into their annual profit – they don’t run out and spend it.
 Instead, they take that additional premium and save it up (it’s called ‘reserving’) inside your policy.
 These premiums that you pay above the base cost of insurance in the early years then build up inside your policy.
 In the policy later years when costs exceed your premiums, those reserves are then used to handle the additional cost of life insurance at the later ages.
 In short, you pay more now to pay less later.

 Now if you are building up this reserve inside your policy to keep your premiums level when you’re older, and you cancel your policy, the insurance company will actually refund you a percentage of that reserve.
 They no longer need it to pay the later costs (since you just cancelled your life insurance policy) so they give some of it back to you.
 This refund of your over payment of premium is called a cash surrender value or cash value.